Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 sudo ./DaVinci_Resolve_17.1.1_Linux.run

-When the installer opens running though it is fairly simple.
-Hit next, skim though the read me, agree to their terms of service, and click start install.
-And that’s it launch the application and have fun.
+When the installer opens, running through it is fairly simple.
+Hit next, skim through the read me, agree to their terms of service, and click start to install.
+And that’s it—launch the application and have fun.

 Fedora (AMD)

-I had success one time using this guide on Reddit.
-When I tried to do it a second time my drivers had a error there was a white screen on boot.
-Proceed with caution and make sure your system is backup up with Timeshift or another tool.
+I had success once using this guide on Reddit.
+When I tried to do it a second time, my drivers had an error, and there was a white screen on the boot.
+Proceed with caution and make sure your system is backed up with Timeshift or another tool.
 I do not recommend this, but here is the resource.

 GUIDE : Installing OpenCL alongside Mesa drivers for Blender/Darktable.
 Fedora and RHEL (Updated 2021)